 [Assembling behaviour dialog]

-Object can have the 'child' role: if checked, then the object can be attached to another object (i.e. become another object's child), but only if the required match value matches the one of its parent object.
+Required match values for parent: the object can be attached to another object (i.e. become another object's child), but only if one of the listed required match values for parent matches one of its new parent's required match values for child values.
 This feature is useful in order to set a fixture compatibility criteria (e.g. gripper A can only be attached with a robot that has a tooltip of type A).

-Object can have the 'parent' role: if checked, then the object can have another obejct attached to itself (i.e. become another object's parent), but only if the required match value matches the one of its child object.
+Required match values for child: the object can have another object attached to itself (i.e. become another object's parent), but only if one of its required match values for child matches one of its new child's required match values for parent values.
 This feature is useful in order to set a fixture compatibility criteria (e.g. gripper A can only be attached with a robot that has a tooltip of type A).

-Set matrix: when the object is assembled, a specific transformation matrix will be used as its new local transformation matrix.
-By default that matrix is the identity matrix, but you can specify a specific matrix by clicking the button.
+When assembling, a specific local transform. matrix will be applied: if checked, then the object won't stay in place when assembled: a specific transformation matrix will be used as its new local transformation matrix.
+By default that matrix is the identity matrix, but you can specify a specific matrix by clicking Set matrix.
 This feature is useful in order to automatically position and orient an object correctly in relation to its new parent (e.g. in order to have a gripper automatically placed correctly at a robot's tooltip)